5 Natural Remedies for High Blood Pressure

 2. Parsley and lemon blend

-Process an entire lemon together with parsley and drink it on an empty stomach.
-This remedy prevents high blood pressure as both ingredients are diuretics.
-They eliminate retained liquids that cause pressure.
+- Process an entire lemon with parsley and drink it on an empty stomach.

-We can find magnesium chloride in foods such as beets or nuts and use it as a treatment for hypertension.
+We can find magnesium chloride in foods such as beets or nuts.
+This is used as a specific treatment for high blood pressure.

 You can also find it in pharmacies and natural-food stores.

 - For its preparation, add 33 grams of magnesium chloride (2 tablespoons) to one liter of boiling water and mix them together.

 - We would recommend drinking a small glass on an empty stomach daily.

 - According to this study carried out by the Las Condes Clinic in Chile, this is a preventative measure, as a magnesium chloride deficiency increases the risk of having high blood pressure.

-Thanks to its characteristic and flavor, it’s easy to eat beets.
-From salads to smoothies, there are many ways to include beets to your diet and benefit from its properties.
+Thanks to its characteristics and taste, it’s easy to eat.
+From salads to smoothies, there are many ways to include beets in your diet and benefit from its properties.